nus-cs2030s/2324-s2/docs/38-thread.md

 One way to achieve this is to use _threads_.
 A thread is a single flow of execution in a program.
 Since the beginning of this module, we have been writing single-thread programs, except for parallel streams in [Unit 37](37-parallel.md).

 Java provides a class called [`java.lang.Thread`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Thread.html) that we can use to encapsulate a function to run in a separate thread.
-The following example how we can create and run two threads:
+The following example show how we can create and run two threads:

 ```Java
 new Thread(() -> {